Red-Hat-EMEA-SSA-AppDev-Team/3scale-apicast-podman/README.md

 ## Purpose of this repository

-This repo contains instructions for running [Red Hat 3scale APIcast Gateways](https://access.redhat.com/documentation/en-us/red_hat_3scale_api_management/2.13/html/installing_3scale/installing-apicast#doc-wrapper) outside of a Red Hat OpenShift cluster.
-The target hosts can be any [RHEL](https://access.redhat.com/products/red-hat-enterprise-linux/)-based host such as a virtual machine or an AWS EC2 instance.
+This repo contains instructions for running [Red Hat 3scale APIcast Gateways](https://access.redhat.com/documentation/en-us/red_hat_3scale_api_management/2.13/html/installing_3scale/installing-apicast#doc-wrapper) outside of a [Red Hat OpenShift](https://access.redhat.com/products/openshift/) cluster.

+- The target hosts can be any [RHEL](https://access.redhat.com/products/red-hat-enterprise-linux/)-based host such as a virtual machine or an AWS EC2 instance.
+- The [Red Hat 3scale APIcast Gateways](https://access.redhat.com/documentation/en-us/red_hat_3scale_api_management/2.13/html/installing_3scale/installing-apicast#doc-wrapper) can be fronted by a load-balancer/reverse-proxy for external/internal access by API consumers applications.

 Red Hat 3scale APIcast Gateway **version 2.13.4** is used in these instructions.